§01Lesson · Foundation

 Section 1.2

 The top-level authority in a federation.
 Every Trust Chain ends at a Trust Anchor.
-Represents a trusted third party.
+Represents a trusted third party whose keys are distributed out-of-band.

 Trust